 Valid Values: Single integer or comma-separated pair of integers.
-The lower value in the pair is the failure value and the higher value is the warning rate.
+The first value in the pair is the failure value.
+Changes Take Effect: Immediately

 Specifies how many KPL positive responses are needed to decrement either the failure or warning tolerance counter.